-Transferred grades are not considered in grade point computation.
+Transferred grades are not considered in MSU grade point average computation.
 Transfer students admitted with a grade point deficiency must remove the deficiency with grades earned at Midwestern State University.
-All transfer work accepted in the major and minor fields plus Midwestern State University work in the major and minor fields must have a 2.0 grade point average.
+A student must have a 2.0 major, minor, and cumulative average based on MSU work as well as transfer work accepted to graduate.